hyphacoop/handbook/holidays.md

 | Remembrance Day<br />November 11                 | Wed, November 11  | Thu, November 11  | Fri, November 11 |
 | Christmas Day<br />December 25                   | Fri, December 25  | Sat, December 25  | Sun, December 25 |
 | Boxing Day<br />December 26                      | Sat, December 26  | Sun, December 26  | Mon, December 26 |

-### Sick Days, Personal Time Off, and Leaves of Absense

-We have no policy limiting the number of sick days, time-off, or leaves that members take.
-However, we recognize taking any of the above has to be balanced against existing deadlines and commitments.

-Member-workers should notify Operations as soon as possible by email: [operations@hypha.coop](mailto:operations@hypha.coop), with any planned or unplanned time off.